Nahidf21/Nahidf21/README.md

 # 👋 Hi, I’m Nahid Ferdous

-**👀 I’m interested in data engineering and data science.**
+**👀 I’m interested in data analysis and data science.**

-**🌱 I am currently studying Data Science at Texas Tech University, graduating in May 2024, and I am actively seeking new opportunities in the field.**
+**🎓 I graduated with a Master's in Data Science from Texas Tech University in May 2024.**

 **💞️ I’m looking to collaborate on data science projects, particularly those involving machine learning, data analysis, and database management.**